The Digital Landscape of God: Narrative, Visuals and Viewer Engagement of Religious Videos on YouTube: Findings: Visual Elements (RQ1b)

 \subsection{Color Tone Design}

 Color tone is another key visual element~\cite{falk2018seeing}.
-Warm tones primarily include red, orange, yellow, and their variations (\cref{fig:003}(a)), with relatively longer wavelengths.
-Cool tones mainly include blue, green, purple, and their variations (\cref{fig:003}(b)), with relatively shorter wavelengths.
-Neutral tones refer to balanced color combinations with no obvious warm or cool tendencies in visual presentation (\cref{fig:003}(c)).
-Black, white, and gray belong to the achromatic system, lacking hue attributes and expressing visual information solely through brightness variations (\cref{fig:003}(d)).
+Warm tones primarily include red, orange, yellow, and their variations (Figure~\ref{fig:003}(a)), with relatively longer wavelengths.
+Cool tones mainly include blue, green, purple, and their variations (Figure~\ref{fig:003}(b)), with relatively shorter wavelengths.
+Neutral tones refer to balanced color combinations with no obvious warm or cool tendencies in visual presentation (Figure~\ref{fig:003}(c)).
+Black, white, and gray belong to the achromatic system, lacking hue attributes and expressing visual information solely through brightness variations (Figure~\ref{fig:003}(d)).
 This framework of warm, cool, and achromatic tones is used primarily for emotional guidance.
 Religious videos overall are dominated by neutral/balanced tones (51.27\%).
 Short and normal videos demonstrate distinct differences in color tone usage.
-Short videos show stronger preference for neutral tones (58.44\% / 44.08\%), while normal videos are more inclined to use warm tones (36.25\% / 27.95\%).
+Short videos show a stronger preference for neutral tones (58.44\% / 44.08\%), while normal videos are more inclined to use warm tones (36.25\% / 27.95\%).

 Jewish and Islamic videos show the most prominent use of neutral tones (67.56\% and 63.98\% respectively).
-Buddhist videos demonstrate the highest usage of warm tones (52.51\%), consistent with Buddhism's emphasis on compassion and inner peace.
+Buddhist videos demonstrate the highest usage of warm tones (52.51\%), a pattern that may be consistent with Buddhism's cultural and artistic traditions emphasizing warmth and compassion, though regional production conventions likely also contribute.
 Warm tones are emotionally inviting, reducing the psychological distance with the audience.
-The common golden and orange-red schemes in Buddhist videos reflect traditional art and reinforce the warmth of Buddhist teachings~\cite{sangma2024spiritual, kraft1992inner}.
+The common golden and orange-red schemes in Buddhist videos may draw on traditional artistic conventions, potentially reinforcing the warmth associated with Buddhist teachings~\cite{sangma2024spiritual, kraft1992inner}.
 Correspondingly, cool tones suggest rational thinking, solemn reverence, and transcendent emotions, particularly suitable for serious religious topic discussions.
 Christian videos show relative prominence in cool tone usage (9.82\%).
 Black and white tones account for 2.09\% in religious videos.
 Though rare, they carry symbolic meaning (e.g., classic, eternal), eliminating color distraction to highlight historical depth and solemnity~\cite{falk2018seeing}.